 Generally, the asylum application is filed with the U.S. Citizenship and Immigration Service (USCIS).
 However, if the applicant is at the border, then they would ask for asylum at the port-of-entry (airport, seaport, or border crossing).
 An applicant may include his or her spouse and any unmarried children under the age of 21 in an asylum application if the spouse or children are in the United States, or the family members may apply independently if they have their own grounds for an asylum application.
 For those who request asylum at a port-of-entry, they may be detained by the immigration authorities for the first stage of the application process.

 If an asylum applicant wants to travel outside the United States while his or her case is pending, the applicant must receive advance permission in the form of “advance parole” before leaving in order to return to the United States.
 If one does not apply for Advance Parole before leaving the country, the asylum applicant will abandon his or her application with the USCIS and may not be permitted to return to the United States.
-If the application for asylum is approved, the applicant may apply for a “Refugee Travel Document;” however, travel to certain countries, including the country of persecution, may cause difficulties, and any travel plans should be carefully reviewed with a Michigan asylum attorney prior to traveling.
+If the application for asylum is approved, the applicant may apply for a “Refugee Travel Document;” however, travel to certain countries, including the country of persecution, may cause difficulties, and any travel plans should be carefully reviewed with an asylum attorney prior to traveling.

 While an asylum application is pending, the applicant may apply for employment authorization but only after 150 days have passed since they filed their asylum application, excluding any delays caused by the applicant, and provided no decision has been made on the asylum application.
 If an applicant is granted asylum, he or she will be allowed to live and work in the United States.
 The applicant will also be able to apply for permanent resident status (a “green card”) after being present in the U.S. for one year after he or she is granted asylum.